Jabulani-N/tutorials_and_playground/tutorials/articles/python/python executable creation.md

+# Freezing a Python Script in Windows

-# Creating a Windows Executable from a Python Script
+This article is a windows-specific guide on creatring an executable from a Python script (freezing) using PyInstaller.

 ![many files become one](../../../img/tutorials/python/PyInstaller/stack%20of%20files%20to%20single%20file.jpg)